get-set-fetch/extension/packages/background/README.md

 ```

 ## Site Entity Notes
-Each site inherits the parent project partial pluginDefinitions.
+Each site inherits the parent project plugin definitions.
 This allows to easily create multiple sites with the same configuration under a common project followed by individual changes to each site.
 Resource filter is a bloom filter used for detecting duplicate urls.

 # Plugin Instances